ENGINEERING

 EKFB | HS2 community engagement in Aylesbury

 Come and celebrate the wide array of astounding engineering achievements on show in the Engineering Matters Awards.
-The gala dinner will be held beneath the Cutty Sark, at the Royal Museums Greenwich in central London.
+The gala dinner will be held in the Post Office Railway Museum, with every attendee getting a ride on the operational railway.

 The event is a fantastic opportunity to network with peers and industry leaders, gain insights into emerging trends, and celebrate the achievements of the most advanced engineering teams.
 It’s a chance to learn from others, make valuable connections, and be inspired by the accomplishments of those around you.